Qatar World Cup 2022: Guide To Rules, Regulations & Alcohol Restrictions

 The metro, that has stations at five of the eight stadiums, will be open from 6.00am to 3.00am every day — except Friday when it opens at 9.00am.
 More than 3,000 extra buses have been brought in to get fans to stadiums, fan zones and the two international airports.

 The main seafront Corniche highway will be closed and other roads restricted.
-Driving on restricted roads without authorisation can lead to a 500 riyal (RM 631) fine.
+Driving on restricted roads without authorisation can lead to a 500 riyal (S$186) fine.

 Pandemic